HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 #### `use-credentials`

-When requesting cross-origin resources which require authentication, for example through the use of cookies, client certificates or the `Authorization` header; setting the `crossorigin="use-credentials"` attribute will include this data in the request and allowing the server to respond to the request so that the resource may be preloaded.
+When requesting cross-origin resources which require authentication, for example through the use of cookies, client certificates or the `Authorization` header; setting the `crossorigin="use-credentials"` attribute will include this data in the request and allow the server to respond to the request so that the resource may be preloaded.
 This is not a common scenario with 0.1% usage, however if your page content is dependent on an authenticated status, it could be used to initiate an early fetch request to get the login status.

 ### The `media` attribute

-An oft-neglected feature available to `rel="preload"`, is the ability to specify media queries through the `media` attribute—with less than 4% of all preloads using this attribute.
+An oft-neglected feature available to `rel="preload"` is the ability to specify media queries through the `media` attribute—with less than 4% of all preloads using this attribute.
 The `media` attribute accepts media queries allowing you to target the media type and specific browser features, such as viewport width.
 As an example, the `media` attribute would allow you to preload a low-resolution image on devices with a narrow viewport and a full-sized image on devices with a large viewport.

 In addition to the `media` attribute, the `<link>` element supports `imagesrcset` and `imagesizes` attributes which correspond to the `srcset` and `sizes` attributes on `<img>` elements.
 Using these attributes, you can use the same resource selection criteria that you would use on your image.
 Unfortunately, their adoption is very low (less than 1%); most likely owing to the lack of <a hreflang="en" href="https://caniuse.com/mdn-html_elements_link_imagesizes">support</a> on Safari.